-Please Be Advised: CLC Preschool classes have been suspended March 16 - April 18 (at least) in response to the current global health event, Coronavirus.
-If you have questions please contact our Family Advocate Debbi Svab at (702) 941-5106.
-We will post updates to this situation as they become available.
+Please Be Advised: Effective March 16, CLC Preschool classes at the NBCF Learning Center have been suspended due to COVID-19.
+If you have questions please contact our Family Advocate Debi Svab at (702) 941-5106.
+We are currently offering online opportunities including storytime, singalongs and craft time.

 Welcome to Children’s Learning Center (CLC), sponsored by Nevada Blind Children’s Foundation!